-They were excited and inspired by the bright colours and strange ideas of his work using images and icons that they recognised.
+They were excited by his pop art and inspired by the bright colours and strange ideas of his work featuring images and icons that they recognised.

 This is the project we made in response to his famous Campbell's Soup Can.
 It was a collaborative class project I found by Cassie Stephens where each student drew and coloured a section of the soup can.

 First though, we talked about his life and work in with this presentation I made, and then followed it with a discussion to get their creative ideas flowing.

 If Warhol was alive today, what celebrities, icons, and images might he be using in his art?